H.C.W. de Vet

 J. van Leeuwen

-- Calibration and validation of the Dutch-Flemish PROMIS Pain Behavior item bank in patients with chronic pain
+- Calibration of the Dutch-Flemish PROMIS Pain Behavior item bank in patients with chronic pain

 - European Journal of Pain